braze-inc/braze-docs/_docs/_partners/data_and_infrastructure_agility/customer_data_platform/zeotap.md

 After successfully creating, pushing, and processing a segment in Zeotap, the Zeotap users will appear in the Braze dashboard.
 You can look up users by user ID in the Braze dashboard.

-![A Braze user profile showing the segment 1-4 listed as "true" under "Custom attributes".][4]
+![A Braze user profile showing the segment one through four listed as "true" under "Custom attributes".][4]

 If a user is part of the Zeotap segment, the segment name appears as a custom attribute on their user profile with the boolean value `true`.
 Take note of the custom attribute name as you will need it when creating a Braze segment.